yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

     The update will succeed.
 This means that the updated row with value `k2=20` has been sent to node `127.0.0.2`, but not yet committed.

-1. From your YugabyteDB home directory, stop the node at `127.0.0.2`, as this is the node that has received the modified row.
+1. From another terminal of your YugabyteDB home directory, stop the node at `127.0.0.2`, as this is the node that has received the modified row.

     ```sh
     ./bin/yugabyted stop --base_dir=/tmp/ybd2